Nonformal learning: Flexible schooling or participatory schooling

 Non-formal education (NFE) is popular on a worldwide scale in both 'western' and 'developing countries'.
 Non-formal education can form a matrix with formal and non-formal education, as non-formal education can mean any form of systematic learning conducted outside the formal setting.
 Many courses in relation to non-formal education have been introduced in several universities in western and developing countries.

 The UNESCO institute of education conducted a seminar on non-formal education in Morocco.
 The association for development of education in Africa (ADEA) launched many programmes in non-formal education in at least 15 countries of Sub-Saharan Africa.
 In 2001 World Bank conducted an international seminar on basic education in non-formal programmes.
 In addition to this the World Bank was advised to extend its services to adult and non-formal education.

-A report on vocational education, Making Learning Visible: the identification, assessment and recognition of non-formal learning in Europe, defines non-formal learning as semi structured, consisting of planned and explicit approaches to learning introduced into work organisations and elsewhere, not recognised within the formal education and training system.
+A report on professional education, Making Learning Visible: the identification, assessment and recognition of non-formal learning in Europe, defines non-formal learning as semi structured, consisting of planned and explicit approaches to learning introduced into work organisations and elsewhere, not recognised within the formal education and training system.

+Research by Dr Marnee Shay, a senior lecturer in University of Queensland School of Education indicate that there are nearly 10 times more Indigenous students in flexible schools than it would be expected from numbers in the general population.